TrueConf/Telegram-Bot-for-Control-TrueConf-Server/README.md

 For the successful launch of the bot, two conditions must be met:

-- Each monitored server must be accessible by its IP address or DNS name on the PC where the bot is running.
+- Each monitored server must be accessible by its IP address or DNS name from the PC running the bot.
 - The PC with the bot must have internet access.

 > [!NOTE]